GajendrasinghDawar/Forumm/README.md

 - add reverb for real time notifications.
 - auto compelete for username in reply textbox and edit.
 - hover card for user profile.
+- add sign link on reply section if user is not sign in.